Filing an Unemployment Claim - Louisiana

 You must be totally or partially unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim).
 Also, you must be able and available for full-time work.

 Your weekly benefit amount will equal 1/25 of the average of the total wages for covered employment paid to you during the 4 quarters of your base period.
 This amount will be multiplied by 1.05, and the product will be multiplied by 1.15.
-The resulting weekly benefit amount cannot exceed $247 or be less than $10.
+See the Louisiana Department of Workforce Development for more information on how to calculate your benefit amount.

 The length of time that you will receive benefits is also based on how much you made during the base period, but not more than 26 weeks.

 You must continue to file weekly either online through HiRe or by phone.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (a form to help you do so can be found in the Claimant Handbook).
+You must actively seek employment, while keeping a record of your work.
 To be actively seeking employment, you must contact at least three different employers each week you file for benefits, and you must register with your local Business & Career Solutions Center within 14 days of your initial claim.
 Finally, you must accept suitable work.

 You must appeal within 15 calendar days from the date the decision was mailed to you.
 Your appeal may be submitted online, by mail, email, or by fax.
 Also, you must keep filing your weekly claims regularly because you will only be paid for weeks you filed if you win your appeal.